 We are unable to review manuscripts that have been previously rejected by the AEJ: Microeonomics.
 The AEJ: Microeconomics reserves the right to reject papers without review.
 Papers rejected without review will receive a 50 percent refund of the submission fee.

 All submissions, including revisions, must be accompanied by a Disclosure Statement.
 This is applicable even when the authors have no relevant interests to disclose.
 Authors will need to provide a separate Disclosure Statement for each coauthor at the time of submission.
 The statements will also need to disclose whether IRB approval was obtained for the project, and if not, state the reason(s).
 Submissions that do not include the statements will be considered incomplete and will not be reviewed.
 Please upload disclosure statements in Step 5 of the submission process for original submissions and Step 6 for revisions.

 Source information for tables, figures, maps, photos, and other artwork should be mentioned in the captions.
 For material that is copyrighted, you must obtain a letter of permission from the copyright holder.
 In the US, Canada, EU countries, and Japan, copyright is automatically granted for photos to the owner(s) of the photos.

-Submission payments through the electronic system must be made by credit card.
-If you have any questions, contact the Editorial Office at firstname.lastname@example.org or call 412-432-2300.
+Submission fees must be paid by credit card at the time of submission.
+If you have any questions, please contact the Editorial Office at firstname.lastname@example.org or 412-432-2300.